vavrines/Kinetic.jl/paper/paper.md

 Most existing FVM libraries, e.g. the OpenFOAM [@jasak2007], are written in compiled languages (C/C++ and Fortran), which enjoy the perfect execution efficiency but sacrifice the flexibility for development.
 For example, it is cumbersome to implement the phase-field evolution from the Boltzmann equation [@xiao2017] in OpenFOAM or integrate it with scientific machine learning (SciML) packages.
-One compromise can be made with a combination of static and dynamic languages [@clawpack2020], where the high-level front-ends and the low-level computational back-ends are splitted.
+One compromise can be made with a combination of static and dynamic languages [@clawpack2020], where the high-level front-ends and the low-level computational back-ends are split.
 Basically it benefits general users, while researchers still need to work on the back-end if a new feature is required.
 Besides, the two-language problem introduces additional trade-off in both development and execution.
-Different from these packages, Kinetic.jl is built upon the Julia programming language [@bezanson2017], which is dynamically typed and designed for high performance computing for broad devices.
+Different from these packages, Kinetic.jl is built upon the Julia programming language [@bezanson2017], which is dynamically typed and designed for high performance computing for a broad range of devices.
 Based on type inference and multiple dispatch, it is a promising choice to solve the two-language problem.

-Kinetic.jl focus on the theoretical and numerical studies of many-particle systems of gases, photons, plasmas, neutrons, etc.
+Kinetic.jl focuses on the theoretical and numerical studies of many-particle systems of gases, photons, plasmas, neutrons, etc.
 A hierarchy of abstractions is implemented.
 At the highest level, it is feasible to model and simulate a fluid dynamic problem within 10 lines of code.
-At the lowest level, we design the methods for general numbers and arrays, so that it holds the perfect possibility to cooperate with existing packages in Julia ecosystem.
+At the lowest level, we design the methods for general numbers and arrays, so that it is possible to cooperate with existing packages in Julia ecosystem.
-As an example, It depends Flux.jl [@Flux2018] to create and train scientific machine learning models.
+As an example, It uses Flux.jl [@Flux2018] to create and train scientific machine learning models.
 The package holds the following innovations:

 - 100% Julia stack that encounters no two-language problem